Foundation Fellows Fund for the Future

 The Fund for the Future designates monies to be used to advance the mission of the PNA Foundation.
 Each year, the Foundation Board of Trustees identifies a project or projects to meet a critical need or grow a key function of the Foundation.
 Since 2012, Fellows funds have…

 …initiated a grant program to assist PA newsrooms in starting new initiatives or enhancing current projects.
-Two grants were awarded in 2019.
-In 2020, four grants, totaling $6,000, were presented.

 ….used a special grant to the Fellows Fund from the Calkins Foundation to design the training series Leading Local: The Media’s Impact on Diversity, Inclusion and Equity focusing on systemic racism and how news media companies can combat it through hiring, news coverage, product design and advertising.
 Webinars, special programming and resources continue to be produced and shared with PNA members as well as other state press associations.